Yooooomi/your_spotify/README.md

 # Sponsoring

 I work on this project on my spare time and try to fix issues as soon as I can.
-If you feel generous and like this project and my investment are worth a few cents, you can consider sponsoring it with the button on the right, many thanks.
+If you feel generous and think this project and my investment are worth a few cents, you can consider sponsoring it with the button on the right, many thanks.